kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 #### Q: Are there any GUI wallets?

-  A: Yes, there are currently 2 GUI wallets actively in development, along with some mobile wallets too.
+  A: Yes, there is currently 1 GUI wallet actively in development(and one legacy GUI wallet), along with some mobile wallets too.
 However, they may not be ready for full use yet, and may not work on your operating system.

 * [Nest Wallet](https://github.com/turtlecoin/turtle-wallet-go)
 * [Xamarin Wallet](https://github.com/turtlecoin/turtle-wallet-xamarin)[DEFUNCT]

 To view a guide on using them, you can go [here](guides/wallets/Making-a-Wallet/#graphical-wallet-gui-wallet)

-#### Q: I'm using the GUI Xamarin wallet, and it fails to connect to the daemon.

-  A: There are multiple reasons this can occur.
-Try opening `walletd.log` and scrolling to the bottom to determine what is occurring.

-   * A wrong password - check `walletd.log` to check if this is occurring.
-If you are sure your password is correct, [this link](https://github.com/turtlecoin/desktop-xamarin/issues/20) could be helpful.

-   * You have another `walletd.exe` or `TurtleCoind.exe` process running.
-Only one of these can be running at once, and the GUI wallet launches its own.
-Check Task Manager and close down any of these processes and try again.

-   * `walletd` is importing blocks from the DB, which takes a while and so the GUI thinks it has crashed.
-Check the [solution here](https://github.com/turtlecoin/desktop-xamarin/issues/17#issuecomment-366790435)

-   * If all else fails, if you have your private keys then you can instead import your wallet into zedwallet.

-   * If that is not a desirable option, come and ask for help over at [the Discord][Discord_Link]

 ## Paper Wallet / Cold Storage?<a name="paper-wallet-cold-storage"></a>
 #### Q: Wait, What's Cold Storage?

   A: The term "cold storage" refers to a wallet that has been created via an offline means.

  The preferred way to do this is via a computer than has never ever been connected to the internet, commonly referred to as an air gapped device.

  Why is this a thing?
 If done properly it means it is near impossible for the keys to be secretly intercepted since the data is never viewable by other compute devices.